Parmeshwar97/Delta-Demo/README.md

 # Delta-Demo
-This is a demo file to Learn Git Tool...
+This is a demo file to Learn Git Tool & GitHub.